mihaitodor/sidecar_demo/README.md

 # Sidecar cluster demo

+Demo for the Go Remote Meetup talk from May 28 2020.
+Details and slides [here](https://github.com/mihaitodor/Presentations/tree/master/go_remote_meetup/2020-05-28).

 Disclaimer: This was only tested on OSX with Docker for Mac.
 It should work on Linux as well but I haven't checked.